Exploring White Island, New Zealand’s Most Active Volcano

 We spend about an hour and a half exploring the island.
 Its just crazy to think this is even earth.
 I have never seen such a dramatic landscape full of the brightest yellow and orange hues.
 Though, when its time to leave we climb back down the dodgy wharf, then the awaiting zodiac to takes us all back to the launch.

 I honestly think White Island is one of the best experiences you can do in the North Island.
 With a mind blowing landscape it should be on your list of places to visit in New Zealand.
-It may not be the cheapest experience.
+It may not be the cheapest experience if you are backpacking around New Zealand.
 Though, it is worth every dollar and you will not find any other place like it.
 Even though Whakatane is not a commonly visited place for tourists, it makes a perfect overnight detour between Tauranga and Rotorua.